 Simply put, we give girls the tools they need to succeed on and off the field.

-2014-2015 After School Program Evaluation results show that after just one season of programming:
+2015-2016 After School and Teen Squad Program Evaluation results show that after just one season of programming:

-After two seasons of programming, 84% of girls demonstrated increases in grit (perseverance or determination).
+- 76% of girls demonstrated significant increases in grit (perseverance or determination)

 The work of Girls in the Game has been recognized by many prestigious organizations.